bentoner/django_ipython_notebook/README.markdown

 to launch the IPython notebook as a django shell.

-It's done in a really hacky way.
-See http://mail.scipy.org/pipermail/ipython-dev/2012-January/008526.html for clues how to do it better.
+It's done here in a really hacky way.
+It's done better in https://github.com/jnovinger/django_ipython_notebook but that doesn't work for me.

 Installation (on Ubuntu)
 -----------------------